wp-plugins/groupdocs-viewer/readme.txt

 2. Activate the plugin through the `Plugins` menu in WordPress.
 3. Done.

 Upload the documents to your GroupDocs account.
-Use the GroupDocs Embedder button in the Visual editor to build the appropriate shortcode by copy&pasting the document groupdocs.com link.
+Use the GroupDocs Viewer Embedder button in the Visual editor to build the appropriate shortcode by copy&pasting the document groupdocs.com link.

 The other way to embed the document is to upload it via this plugin to your groupdocs.com account then the shortcode will be automatically generated and inserted to the content of the post.